By Doug Boilesen, 2021

 "Holland Brothers's Kinetoscope Parlor offering "the Wizard's latest invention" was a Broadway sensation.
 Long cues of patrons stood waiting to look into the peep hole machines and see the pictures that lived and moved."

-There are no similiar reports or evidence that anyone saw the kinetograph's moving pictures at the World's Fair.
+There are no similiar reports or evidence that anyone saw the kinetograph's moving pictures or viewed a film through a kinetoscope at the World's Fair.

 No kinetoscope, no synchronized sound and no Edison films shown at the fair